-FU1 - Antennas: A number of sources describe how to build HF antennas for receiving RF signals, e.g. [4, 18].
+Antennas: A number of sources describe how to build HF antennas for receiving RF signals, e.g. [4, 18].
 Unfortunately these concentrate mainly on E-field antennas for radio applications, although some practical construction and tuning tips still prove useful.
-The simplest option for building a magnetic antenna is to implement one of the reference designs from TI's Antenna Cookbook [33], since most of the matching components and construction material are already specified.
-Alternatively, any form of loop antenna can be implemented and then matched using the guidelines in [34].
+The simplest option for building a magnetic antenna is to implement one of the reference designs from TI's Antenna Cookbook [34], since most of the matching components and construction material are already specified.
+Alternatively, any form of loop antenna can be implemented and then matched using the guidelines in [35].
 It should be noted that these guidelines specify components with a higher power rating, since the antennas are also intended for transmitting.
 When the antennas are only used to receive signals, components with less stringent power requirements can be used.
 Enameled copper wire and adhesive copper tape can easily be used to construct HF loop antennas of different sizes and number of loops.
-An antenna made with adhesive copper tape wire
+The resonant antenna also acts as a crude bandpass filter around the chosen center frequency.
+The width of the passband can be adjusted by changing the Q-factor.